kinjames/netflix/README.md

 Users should be able to:

 - View the optimal layout depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the pages

 ### Screenshots